imhogan/RESTFetcher/Samples/Qrvey1/README.md

 # Sample usage

 This example
-The following CloudFormation template demonstrates this:
+  The following CloudFormation template can be used to run this example in your AWS account using the CloudFormation Create Stack button, or using the AWS CLI.

   https://s3-ap-southeast-2.amazonaws.com/au-com-thinkronicity-opencode-apse2/CloudFormation/au-com-thinkronicity-RESTFetcher-Sample-Qrvey1-V1.0.0.template